BeyondNFT/sandbox/README.md

 const sandbox = new SandBox({
   target: document.querySelector('#viewer'),
   props: {
-    // data: required
+    // data: required | Mixed
-    // This is the content of tokenURI
+    // This is either the tokenURI (string) or the content (object - JSON.parsed) of tokenURI
+    //
-    // the Sandbox will look for the `interactive_nft` property
+    // The Sandbox will look for the `interactive_nft` property in thos object
+    // Else it will show the `image` property
+    //
-    // this whole JSON will also be available in the iframe as a JavaScript object
+    // This whole JSON will also be available in the iframe as a JavaScript object
     // under `window.context.nft_json` so the code can read data from it
     // (for example to get attributes or the NFT name)
     data: {